talentaz/subscription_manager/README.md

 1. Implement the endpoint GET /plans using Gin Web Framework and GORM ORM (for access to DB).
 1. Avoid hard-coding service configuration (e.g. db connection parameters).
 The service configuration should be persisted in a YAML file subscription_manager.yml.

-2. ** Endpoint /create-checkout-session **.
+### 2. **Endpoint GET /payments/create-checkout-session**
 Use the [quickstart guide](https://stripe.com/docs/checkout/quickstart) for the Stripe Checkout integration to add an endpoint /payments/create-checkout-session and its implementation.
 When doing so:
-- ** Make sure to add the endpoint to the module's openapi.yml first. **
+  - **Make sure to add the endpoint to the module's openapi.yml first.** The endpoint should receive a string query parameter named price_id.
-- Implement the mentioned in the guide function createCheckoutSession in a separate file go/api_payments_checkout.go and using the GIN web framework (not the net/http module).
+  - Implement the mentioned in the guide function createCheckoutSession in a separate file **go/api_payments_checkout.go** and using the **GIN web framework, not the net/http module**.
-** Resume using the quickstart **
+    - **Set up the server**.
+Use this for stripe.Key `sk_test_51LECU4KUSkDFrC1EovIjSi4jNsHRwz3eT8CggtBRBfPtLORVIMd7Md1sDxDe71lGvO0AR1bMJXO6uNbxDFFru4Yx00dkzMY092`
+    - **Create a Checkout Session**.
+The function should extract from the gin context a value of the price_id parameter and use it as per the guide.
+In code of the function do not use the variable domain and instead populate parameters SuccessURL and CancelURL with values of the config parameters with the same names (SuccessURL and CancelURL)
+    - **Define a product to sell**.
+For the parameter Price use the valie of the query parameter price_id.
+    - **Choose the mode**.
+Use the mode subscription.
+    - **Supply success and cancel URLs**.
+See the note for **Create a Checkout Session** above.